Marlins vs. Pirates Player Props Betting Odds

 Arraez Stats

-- Arraez has 109 hits with 15 doubles, a triple, two home runs, 22 walks and 35 RBI.
-He's also stolen one base.
+- Arraez has recorded 110 hits with 15 doubles, a triple, three home runs and 24 walks.
+He has driven in 37 runs with one stolen base.

-- Arraez hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 games he is batting .429 with a home run, three walks and five RBI.
+- Arraez will look for his ninth straight game with a hit in this contest.
+In his last 10 outings he is hitting .463 with two home runs, five walks and seven RBI.

 Arraez Recent Games